anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The authorization of the certification request is then done based on the operator's asset/inventory information in the backend.

-UNISIG has included a CMP profile for enrollment of TLS client and server X.509 certificates of on-board and track-side components in the Subset-137 specifying the ETRAM/ETCS online key management for train control systems {{UNISIG-Subset-137}}.
+UNISIG has included a CMP profile for the enrollment of TLS client and server X.509 certificates of on-board and track-side components in the Subset-137 specifying the ETRAM/ETCS online key management for train control systems {{UNISIG-Subset-137}}.